cataliniovita/vulndork/README.md

 ## Usage

 First, we need to extract all dorks from [exploit-db dorks](https://www.exploit-db.com/google-hacking-database).
-So, you have to run ``scraper.py`` script.
+So, you have to run ``scraper.py`` script with the following command:

 ``python3 scraper.py``